europeana/rd-watermark-detection/README.md

 ```

-Data sources
+Non-watermarked images will be obtained from arbitrary collections using the query `"*"` in the Search API.

-Run the following command to query using the search API
+Run the following command to obtain the metadata of the objects resulting from the aforementioned queries.
+The number of non-watermark images will be the same as the number of watermarked images.
+The number of images per dataset can be set with the parameter `n_per_dataset`:

 ```shell
 nohup python3 scripts/data_ops.py harvest_data \